nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 ## General standards ##

-Information on the technical standards that MUST be conformed to can be found in the sections below and throughout the GP Connect specification.
+Information on the technical standards that SHALL be conformed to can be found in the sections below and throughout the GP Connect specification.

 {% include important.html content=" Any additional principles highlighted in the GP Connect specification MUST take precedence over those defined in these technical standards.” %}